Contractible subshifts: Introduction

 This is proved in Theorem~\ref{thm:ZdFirstItemCharacterization}.
 We also give a characterization of this property on a general group in Theorem~\ref{thm:FirstItemCharacterization}, using an auxiliary notion we call the map existence property.

-The map extension property introduced in \cite{Me23} arises precisely from the study of retracts, so in light of Theorem~\ref{thm:RetractResult}, it is not surprising that the notions are strongly connected.
+There is some overlap between \cite{Me23} and the present paper, partially due to their concurrency, and partially because ideas from each paper influenced the other, yet both papers were kept self-contained.
+More discussion of connections can be found in the paper of Meyerovitch, and we recommend reading his paper in parallel to the present one as it provides a different point of view to basically the same concept, and has different emphasis.

-There are many other things one can do with the symbolic dynamical homotopy notion in Definition~\ref{def:Homotopy}, in particular we study (the analog of) equiconnectedness, meaning that there is a homotopy between the two projections of $X \times X$ which fixes the diagonal.
+There are many other things one can do with the symbolic dynamical homotopy notion in Definition~\ref{def:Homotopy}, in particular we study strong contractibility (which corresponds to the notion of equiconnectedness in topology), meaning that there is a homotopy between the two projections of $X \times X$ which fixes the diagonal.

+For this, we define a new technical notion of a group, called the \emph{patching property}, in Section~\ref{sec:Patching}.
+We show that it is implied by finite asymptotic dimension, and by subexponential growth.
+Thus it includes the groups listed above, but also for example nonabelian free groups, and the Grigorchuk group.
+We do not have any example of a group that does not have the patching property.

 \begin{theorem} Suppose the group $G$ has the patching property.
-Then all equiconnected subshifts are contractible SFTs.
+Then all strongly contractible subshifts are contractible SFTs.
 If the group is $\Z^d$, or the subshift has a fixed point, the converse holds. \end{theorem}

 The first direction is proved in Theorem~\ref{thm:EqContContSFT}.
 The second is proved in Theorem~\ref{thm:ZdFirstItemCharacterization} ($\Z^d$) and Theorem~\ref{thm:ContractibleFPEqConn} (subshifts with fixed points).